coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 including, 1 because for a list of length ``n``, we can make exactly ``n−1`` rotations to generate at most ``n`` distinct lists.
 Here, it must be noticed that we use the natural numbers of Coq for the rotation counter.
-On Figure :ref:`TODO-9.1-tactic-language`, we can see that it is possible to use usual natural numbers but they are only used as arguments for primitive tactics and they cannot be handled, in particular, we cannot make computations with them.
+In :ref:`ltac-syntax`, we can see that it is possible to use usual natural numbers but they are only used as arguments for primitive tactics and they cannot be handled, in particular, we cannot make computations with them.
 So, a natural